Article I – NAME

 Article V – OFFICERS AND APPOINTEES

 Section 2.
-Election of officers shall be held annually at the meeting regularly scheduled for the month of December.
-The President shall appoint a nominating committee no less than sixty (60) days before the annual elections, to be comprised of the sitting President as chairman, plus at least two (2) additional members.
+Election of officers shall be held annually at the meeting regularly scheduled for the month of October, with the incoming board taking office on November 1.
+The President shall appoint a nominating committee no less than sixty days before the annual elections, to be comprised of the sitting President as chairman, plus at least two additional members.
 The duties of the officers shall be as described above.
 In the event of a vacancy, the President shall appoint a person to serve the remainder of the vacated term.

 Article VI – MEETINGS